 One of the sexiest music videos of all time, Chris Isaak's desert island kiss with Helena Christensen shot in black and white by the great Herb Ritts is everything you could possibly want, if not more.

-They say that two is company and three is a crowd, but when that trio is Chanel Iman, Jourdan Dunn and Joan Smalls, and they're essentially dry-humping a brick wall, three sure sounds like a party.
-Guest of honour?
-Why Beyoncé of course.
+They say that two is company and three is a crowd, but when that trio is Chanel Iman, Jourdan Dunn, and Joan Smalls, and they're essentially dry-humping a brick wall, three sure sounds like a party.
+Guest of honor?
+Beyoncé of course.